 See

-• Botanical gardens are mostly in the hilly, less-developed country of Central Eastern Barbados.
-The standout is Andromeda Gardens, near Bathsheba.
-Others include Hunte's Gardens, Flower Forest, and Orchid World.
+- Botanical gardens are mostly in the hilly, less-developed country of Central Eastern Barbados.
+They include Andromeda Gardens, Hunte's Gardens, Flower Forest and Orchid World.

-• Caves: the island limestone is riddled with them, there must be hundreds down there.
-The most popular is Harrison's Cave in Central Eastern Barbados.
+- Caves: the island limestone is riddled with them, there must be hundreds down there.
+The most popular is Harrison's Cave in the centre of the island.
 You need some skill and fitness, and your own torch, to enter nearby Coles Cave.
 On the north tip (see Western Barbados), Animal Flower Cave is a sea cave.

 Do

-• Scuba diving: and see main article Diving in Barbados.
+[edit]- Scuba diving: and see main article Diving in Barbados.
 Diving is boat-based, as the main reefs and wrecks are too far out for comfortable shore-diving.
 (Though intrepid locals do so, and several snorkelling areas are easily reached from shore.)
 Most dive shacks are in Bridgetown but pick up from hotels along the coast between Speightstown and Oistins: it's best to call ahead, as they may be booked out if a cruise ship is in port.
-One dive shack is in Holetown on the west coast.
+A couple more are in Holetown on the west coast.
 They all offer basic training, regular qualified diving, specialty courses and equipment hire.
 The sea is calmer in the morning, so boats head out around 9AM for two-tank dives, and you're back ashore and settling up by 2PM.
 Travel times to sites are short so they can drop people off after a single dive.

-• Visit a rum distillery.
-Three are in production: Mount Gay in Bridgetown is the best known (M-F Sa Nov-Apr).
+- Visit a rum distillery.
+Mount Gay is the best known: their visitor centre is in Bridgetown but the distillery is in Saint Lucy to the north.
 West Indies Rum Distillery (source of Malibu liqueur) in Bridgetown only offers tours by special arrangement.
-Four Square in Saint Philip in Southern Barbados offers free self-guided tours M-F.
+Four Square in Saint Philip in Southern Barbados offers free self-guided tours.

 Buy